zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 1. Install **Node LTS** that is located at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).

 1. To support the Unit Test project in Visual Studio you must first install the **Node Tools for Visual Studio** that are located at  [https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1](https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1).
+If these tools are not installed, you may receive the following error message: `Could not install package 'PortalFx.NodeJS8 10.0.0.125`.

 1. Launch Visual Studio and click `File > New > Project > Visual C# > Azure Portal`.
 It will scaffold a solution with two projects:  `Extension.csproj` and `Extension.UnitTest.csproj`.